-Bland said Samuel Little provided them with such detailed, minute statements that only Brothers’ real killer would’ve known and was subsequently indicted by a grand jury on July 16 of last year.
+Bland said Samuel Little provided them with such detailed, minute statements that only Brothers' real killer would've known and was subsequently indicted by a grand jury on July 16, 2018.
 He was then sent to Texas to face the newfound charges for which he pleaded guilty this time and received a further life sentence.
-Little is currently being held in Odessa and is reportedly in bad health.

 "We've had a lot of luck through the years on some cold cases and any time you can hopefully give some measure of closure to a victim's family, especially in a violent crime, it means a lot to everybody involved in law enforcement," said Warren County Commonwealth's Attorney Chris Cohron.

 Samuel Little was also connected to the death of a Knoxville woman, named Martha Cunningham, previously thought to have died of natural causes, Knox News reported.

 "I never believed my sister died of natural causes — none of us did," said Jessie Lane Downs.
 "But now we know, thank the Lord."
 Cunningham's death was a mystery to her family for nearly 44 years since she was found by two hunters on Jan.
 18, 1975 — bruised and dumped in the woods.

 Fortunately, the FBI's collaboration with law enforcement all over the country continues to close cases such as these, and provide the families of Little's victims with some semblance of peace.